Black Bike Week: Atlantic Beach Bikefest events

 On December 1, 2014, a task force approved a 23-mile loop to allow better traffic flow after trouble at the 2014 event.
 During certain hours on Memorial Day weekend 2015, Ocean Boulevard south of 29th Avenue North would be southbound only with traffic allowed to enter and exit the road only in specific locations, and the loop would continue on Kings Highway, Harrelson Boulevard which becomes George Bishop Parkway, Waccamaw Boulevard which runs parallel to U.S. 501, Carolina Bays Parkway, Grissom Parkway, U.S. 17 Bypass and 29th Avenue North.

 Police said the loop worked, while some bikers had problems dealing with the confusion, and some felt unwelcome and called the measures "overreaction".
 The loop was used again in 2016, and the same route was planned for 2017.
 Some who felt mistreated want to boycott Myrtle Beach in 2017, while the City of Myrtle Beach responded that Bike Week is "not an organized event" and requires additional measures to make it safe.
+The NAACP called the loop "discriminatory" since it was only used for the one event and filed suit in federal court.
+Since then, for certain events, the only restriction has been making Ocean Boulevard southbound only south of 29th Avenue, with a limited number of locations to access Kings Highway, and with the northbound lane used only for emergency vehicles.
+The "chute" was used again in 2024, with nine entrances to Ocean Boulevard in five miles starting at 29th Avenue North, and no through traffic on certain streets: business owners and drivers did not like it.
+In 2025, "flushing" included 10 access points from Ocean Boulevard to Kings Highway.

-As of 2017. the event is called The Black Pearl Cultural Heritage and Bike Festival.
+As of 2017 the event was called The Black Pearl Cultural Heritage and Bike Festival.